 Every Menu and Item Is Customizable

 You can find more of these infographics on Instagram.
 I plan on updating this guide as I create more restaurant breakdowns.
-If you have something you’d like to see, shoot me an email and I’ll make it happen.
+If you have something you’d like to see, let me know in the comments.

 And before you go, you should definitely check out my recipes while you’re here.
 Just like this guide, I aim to keep it simple and for real people.
 My recipes have shorter ingredient lists, microwaveable options, and readily available ingredients.
 Adding a few easy-to-make recipes will make your life (and fitness) even easier!